Malwprotector/wall-1/README.md

 **Credits:**
 -I've started to build the random story generator from <a href='https://trinket.io/python/37f7ad3152'>this project.</a>

--mc-seed-converter tool is based from an old project from me, you can find it there.
+-mc-seed-converter tool is based from an old project from me, you can find it <a href='https://github.com/Malwprotector/mc-seed-converter'>here.</a>

 Powered and made with <3 by St4lW | https://github.com/malwprotector